Technical Assessment of the Films of the Defense Visual Information Center in the Motion Picture Preservation Lab

 It seems like a long process, but what we’re trying to avoid is simple.
 We don’t want the most original copy of a film, or even our reproduction master, to accidentally end up in the research room, leaving us with a poor quality duplicate when the original is degraded through repeated use.
 Our aim is for the original to exist long into the future.
 Expectations for digitization quality are increasing exponentially; soon enough everyone will have 8K holographic televisions and we’ll need those film elements for new transfers to satisfy the need for content.
 More importantly, the films inspected by the motion picture preservation lab are records of the activities of the United States government and need to remain intact as such.
 Something as seemingly simple as a scratch on the image is actually the removal of information from the frame.

 So how can the public find out more about these 2,700 DVIC titles now that the motion picture lab has ensured their preservation?
-The Archival Research Catalog (ARC) records will be uploaded in the coming months, and a search for 330-DVIC will provide a researcher with a good deal of information about the titles.
+The catalog records for 330-DVIC provide a researcher with a good deal of information about the titles.
 All are now available for viewing.
 About a third of the titles have reference prints already and can be viewed in the research room at Archives II in College Park.
-For the rest, a researcher can request that we create a DVD.
+For the rest, a researcher can request that we digitize to create an access file.

 If you want to know more about how moving image collections are processed and what happens in the motion picture preservation lab, check our our video, Out of the Dark: Bringing Films to Light at the National Archives.